daronphang/programming-resources/python/data-types/composite/enums.md

 ### Benefits

+- Helps to express characteristics of a category/list by modelling
 - Allows for convenient grouping of related constants in a sort of namespace
 - Allows for additional behavior with custom methods that operate on enum
 - Provides quick and flexible access to enum members